convert a bicycle to an ‘e-bike’ or electric powered bike

 My decision was easy: I liked my Brompton folding bike.
 I would take it to far-off places and use it.
 I would often drive to a car park and ride it into Cambridge.
 If I converted it to an e-bike I could do that entire journey by bike.
 My decision was helped by the worth of this Brompton: a twenty year old bike is valuable when spare parts can still be bought

-If you often transport the bike and go cycle, a folding electric bicycle may be your ideal.
+• If you often transport the bike and go cycle, a folding electric bicycle may be your ideal.
 If the Brompton folding bike appeals, the Brompton electric bike is a ready-made equivalent.
 It’s price is ~ £3600.
-For technology which is unlikely to survive ten, nevermind 20 years, I pass at that price, though I suspect it will be infinitely re-saleable at a high price.
+For technology which is unlikely to survive ten, nevermind 20 years, I pass at that price, though I suspect it will be infinitely re-saleable.

 what to consider before converting a bike